sidharthsajith/Groq-RAG/README.md

 # Groq-RAG
 Ask questions, get answers from your documents in realtime using Groq and FAISS
-## Zenit AI Documentation
+## Documentation

-This document provides a comprehensive explanation of the Zenit AI code, including setup, workflow, and the technologies involved.
+This document provides a comprehensive explanation of the code, including setup, workflow, and the technologies involved.

 ### Setup